 I think that aff's being T is important, and if T is argued correctly, I will vote on it.
 I think a lot of T is read as a time suck (guilty), so if that is pointed out I will have a hard time voting for it.
 I think that limits > ground and education > fairness but can be persuaded otherwise.
 I default to competing interps.
 Reasonability is about the counter interp not the aff, at some point reasonability collapses to competing interps.
 I am not a T hack tbh, but don't let this scare you away from reading T because I will in fact evaluate it.

 Theory is cool and a very good argument when it is warranted.
 I enjoy watching a good theory debate.
 I default to competing interps but can be persuaded otherwise.

 RVI’s are ok, have a counter interp, prove why their model is not good.
 1AR theory is also ok, but for the love of god please don't use it as a gotcha moment to dodge actual substance in the round.

 If you want to read these I don’t mind, I will be very skep of unexplained arguments.
 But if you debate these well, I will vote on it.

 Love, prefer this type of debate the most.
 Make sure to do good impact weighing and impact calc towards the end of the round, it’s much appreciated.
 Be smart and logical about things.
 I will reward good strategy.

 Idk why I have to say this, but a DA with a SV fw is not good strategy.
-If you want to have a trad debate, please do it, but don’t be mad when you lose to util.
+If you want to have a trad debate, please do it, but don’t be mad when you lose to 30 second util fw.